xtrul/motioncam-player/README.md

 - If initialization of Vulkan hardware frames fails it falls back to the CPU path automatically.
 - When GPU processing is active additional `[GPU]` log lines confirm the compute pipeline ran.

+## Quad Bayer Demosaicing

+The converter now includes an edge-aware demosaicing routine derived from the MATLAB functions in `quad-bayer-demosaic-method`.
+Enable or disable it via the `useAdvanced` parameter of `convertRawToRGB24` (default is enabled).
+The older bilinear method remains for comparison.

 ## DNxHR Export

 - The context menu also provides **Export to DNxHR** and **Convert to DNxHR (GPU)** which operate similarly to the ProRes paths.